Cognoscan/condense_db/spec.md

 | 4    | Signature | A public key, and signature of some byte sequence            |
 | 5    | Lockbox   | Encrypted data and the ID of the key needed to decrypt it    |

-All positive types are reserved for future use.
+All positive numbered types are reserved for future use.
 If a specific additional primitive is desired, this specification or the MessagePack specification should be expanded.